 The manufacture and assembly of precision components and products depend on mechanical systems controlled by electronic equipment.
 These systems are designed, constructed, built, programmed, tested, and installed by engineers who are cross-trained in multiple disciplines, and they apply their broad-based knowledge and technical skills to ensure that equipment and systems function smoothly and efficiently.

-This program will be available beginning with the Fall 2024 semester.
-Full curriculum information will be forthcoming.
+This automation engineer degree will be available beginning with the Fall 2024 semester.
+Full automation engineering curriculum information will be forthcoming.

 Programmable Logic Controller Application